 “If the alarm is sounding, pressing the test/reset button will terminate the alarm.
 If the CO condition that caused the alert in the first place continues, the alarm will reactivate.
-If the unit alarms again within six minutes, it is sensing high levels of CO which can quickly become a dangerous situation.”
+Thus, if the unit alarms again within six minutes, it is sensing high levels of CO which can quickly become a dangerous situation.”

 A carbon monoxide detector is an equipment device developed for purposes of detecting the presence of carbon monoxide due to leakage in order to avoid poisoning.
 Carbon monoxide poisoning incidences have increased and therefore it is good to have a device that detects carbon monoxide leaks.

 At times, the carbon monoxide detector might start beeping without necessarily having a CO leakage.
 The beeping can be irritating if not fixed.
 This article discusses how to fix the carbon monoxide detector beeping, and we hope that it has guided you well through finding out all the necessary details to repair it properly.